nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 > * If there are duplicate emails, i.e if a person in the DorManagerPro address book already has the specified `EMAIL`, an error will be thrown.
 This is because no two people have the same email address.

 Examples:
-*  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
+*  `edit 1 p/91234567 e/johndoe@example.com` edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
-*  `edit 2 en/Betsy Crower ep/+65 91235678 t/` Edits the name and phone number of the emergency contact of the 2nd person to be `Betsy Crower` and `+65 91235678` respectively, and clears all existing tags.
+*  `edit 2 en/Betsy Crower ep/+65 91235678 t/` edits the name and phone number of the emergency contact of the 2nd person to be `Betsy Crower` and `+65 91235678` respectively, and clears all existing tags.

 The following screenshot shows the results of executing `edit 2 en/Betsy Crower p/+65 91235678 t/`.